 Emails are marked as spam if both the sender’s and recipient’s email addresses are the same.

-Avoid using free/personal email addresses
+Avoid using free or personal email addresses

 Personalize your email content